Kylie Jenner Supports Travis Scott After His Sweet Shout-Out to Daughter Stormi at VMAs - E! Online

 As Travis wrapped up his speech, it became clear he definitely has love on the brain following the recent announcement that he is expecting a second child with the 24-year-old Keeping Up With the Kardashians alum.

 "Before I go, I just want to tell you all, love is the biggest thing that we could ever hold," he continued.
-"Spread love, and everything will be OK.
-Everybody to your left and to your right is your friends.
+"Spread love, and everything will be OK."

+The music star continued, "Everybody to your left and to your right is your friends.
 I love you all so much!"

-Just after he accepted the Moonman, Kylie took to her Instagram Story to share a photo of Travis at the ceremony's podium.
+Just after he accepted the Moon Person trophy, Kylie took to her Instagram Story to share a photo of Travis at the ceremony's podium.

 This has certainly been a busy time for the two stars, as Kylie has recently been celebrating New York Fashion Week while showing off her growing baby bump in a variety of eye-catching outfits.